DicsyDel/epp-drs/README.md

 ***

-In memory of Alexey Kovalyov
-Brilliant engineer, caring brother, and most excellent friend This project is dedicated to you.
+In memory of Alexey Kovalyov - Brilliant engineer, caring brother, and most excellent friend.
+This project is dedicated to you.